edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/api-event-handling.md

 }'
 ```

-**Note**:
+!!!
+Note
     - Device service send Renew request every ten second before termination time
     - User can unsubscribe the subscription, then the device service stop to renew the subscription

 ## Unsubscribe all subscriptions
 The user can unsubscribe all subscriptions(PullPoint and BaseNotification) from the camera with the following command: